Family of 3 loses home to fire one week before Christmas

 “The dog was unharmed and returned to the family,” she said.

+For eight hours crews remained at the home, not only battling the fire, but doing what they could to help the family find those precious personal items.

+“They were able to recover family pictures, the child’s first hand print, and the things that cannot be replaced through insurance and material,” Nunnally said.

-Crews were able to get the fire under control, but a family member said the home is completely damaged.
+Crews were able to get the fire under control, but a family member said the home is total loss and would have to be rebuilt.
 Presents were already bought and wrapped underneath the Christmas tree.

 Those who wish donate clothing can buy the following sizes: